paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 ### New Processes<a name="components"></a>

 In the current proposal, the membership of a DAO established in an organization or workplace is comprised of employees.
 Depending on the business needs, existing organizational processes and required capabilities, a DAO established in an organization or workplace collectively takes responsibility for some decision making that would otherwise be made by individual employees, smaller teams or management within the organization.
-The DAO architecture introduces a new decision-making apparatus that provides opportunities to select and move people into positions of success, power and influence on the basis of demonstrated abilities and merit.
+The DAO architecture introduces a new decision-making apparatus that provides opportunities to select and move people into positions of success, power and influence on the basis of demonstrated abilities and merit as a form of motivation.